-The issuing capability described here is the maximum possible for the whole cluster.
-This can be used to size interconnect capabilities if you want to achieve the maximum performance available.
-However, this maximum may not be able to be reached by a single core on its own.
-It may need multiple cores generating heavy memory traffic simultaneously to reach it.
-The capabilities will vary by core type, for example big cores will typically generate more transactions than LITTLE cores.
-It can also vary by memory type, with typically a significantly lower limit for device or non-cacheable transactions than for cacheable transactions.
+These issuing capabilities that are described here are the maximum that is possible for the whole cluster.
+These capabilities can be used to size interconnect capabilities when you want to achieve maximum performance.
+However, you may not be able to achieve this maximum performance by using a single core.
+Achieving maximum performance may require multiple cores generating heavy memory traffic simultaneously.
+These capabilities vary by core type, for example big cores typically generate more transactions than LITTLE cores.
+These capabilities also vary by memory type, with typically a significantly lower limit for Device or Non-cacheable transactions than for Cacheable transactions.